 Complete Hiking Guide to Mount Ellinor Trail in Olympic National Forest

-Mount Ellinor has is a short and spicy hike on the Olympic Peninsula in the Pacific Northwest.
-This extremely steep, but short trail is well loved by everyone who dares to trek to the summit.
+Mount Ellinor is a short and spicy hike on the Olympic Peninsula in the Pacific Northwest.
+This extremely steep, but short, trail is well-loved by everyone who dares to trek to the summit.
 Follow along in this comprehensive guide as I cover everything you need to know about hiking to the peak of Mount Ellinor.

 Female Hiker at the Mount Ellinor Summit looking at Mount Olympus